 If you are a person subject to Minnesota's mandatory reporting law, you could be prosecuted for committing a crime by failing to report.
 Any University employee who fails to report, regardless of a legal obligation under Minnesota's mandatory reporting law, may be disciplined for violating University policy requiring reporting.

-- What protection is there for reporters?
+- What protection is there for me if I make a report?

 Minnesota law provides for immunity from criminal and civil liability for persons making good faith reports.
 Also, the University cannot retaliate against you for making a good faith report.
 Your identity is confidential and can be disclosed only if you consent or by court order or court procedure.
 You may be asked to testify if there are hearings.